AlejandroYanes/ui-components/README.md

-The `Title`, `Text`, `Paragraph` and `Button` components do not define a `font-family`, so you can define it in a global style file, this allows for more customization when deciding over your typography, in our case we are doing it like
+The `Title`, `Text`, `Paragraph` and `Button` components do not define a `font-family`, so you can define it in a global style file, this allows for more customization when deciding over your typography, it would look something like

 ```scss
 @font-face {